The Alberta Museums Association Leadership Awards are grounded

 evaluation tools to understand community impact and refine their

-approach to programming, and provide opportunities for visitors to
+approach to programming, and providing opportunities for visitors

 to experience a sense of curiosity and wonder.